markjnkim/welcome-to-sd/README.md

 ### Issues with mySQL

-when starting the mysql server it is critical to
+When starting the mysql server it is critical to
   START SERVER
   If you are having issues with permissions in mySQL Workbench go to